Notes from the Villa

 Come along for the ride.
 In this little corner of the internet, I’ll share what bubbles up in my world: recipes stirred together on a whim, crafting ideas born from curiosity, snippets of wisdom, and the occasional wandering thought that decides to make itself heard.
 Not every day is as bright as I look in the photo, of course – but I try to meet each moment as it comes, with curiosity, honesty, and a touch of delight.

-Green Tomatillo Chutney
+From the Villa’s recipe book: Green Tomatillo Chutney

 I spent the summer waiting for my tomatillos to turn orange — only to find out they never would.
 There are varieties that are supposed to be green!